 CFB had multiple developments to be tackled, all of which needed careful planning and execution.
 The work led by both company improved dramatically the homepage UX, with the UI being in continuous improvement.

 Thanks to a rich experience in localizing online assets, the development team was able to provide the most appropriate solution for this case, in particular providing not only Chinese, but actually 7 different languages in the front-end, all managed from the same backend.
-In order to guarantee the fastest performance possible both outside and inside the Great Firewall of China, the development team used Varnish accelerator, designed for content-heavy dynamic web sites.
+In order to ensure the fastest performance possible both outside and inside the Great Firewall of China, the development team used Varnish accelerator, designed for content-heavy dynamic web sites.
 In addition, the development team applied Google search for the rest of the world and Bing for China.

 Also an advanced, yet user-friendly store locator with 7 languages, geolocation, and integration with Leaflet map was integrated.